You can now apply online for an Arkansas Performance Bond - it only takes three (3) minutes! (Yep, we timed it.) Click here:

 Bond for an Obligee

 However, Bob's Development wants to make sure that Joe's General Contractors has the expertise and capacity to build the apartments per the contract and in the timeframe given.
-So, Bob's Development asks Joe's General Contractors to get a performance and payment bond.
+So, Bob's Development asks Joe's General Contractors to get a what are performance bond used for.
 Then, Joe's goes out to several surety companies, like CNA or Liberty, and gets a performance and payment bond.
 The performance bond ensures that Joe's will actually build the apartments per the contract between Joe's and Bob's.
 The payment bond makes sure that Joe's will pay for all materials and pay all of Joe's subcontractors.
 This will guarantee that Bob's Development does not have a lien against the property so that Bob's Development can go forward with renting apartments or selling to another company.
-Also, the performance bond can last an additional year after the building is completed, just in case something is not discovered for that year.
+Also., the performance bond can last an additional year after the building is completed, just in case something is not discovered for that year.

 In many cases, the obligee surety bond is a fiduciary bond, which is a bond that protects based on the acts of an individual.
 For example, many banks get a fiduciary bond in order to protect themselves from an employee's theft.
 Generally, these bonds are written on a number of employee basis.
 That is, the price is based upon having up to a number of employees covered and doesn't name all of the employees, as there could be significant turnover in the bank branch.